tomaszmichalak/experience-manager-learn.en/help/aem-target-personalization/overview.md

 ## Personalization using Visual Experience Composer

-Marketers can make quick changes on their website without changing any code to run a test using Adobe Targets Virtual Experience Composer.The VEC is WYSIWYG (What you see is what you get) user interface that lets you easily create and test personalized experiences and offers in the site context.
+Marketers can make quick changes on their website without changing any code to run a test using Adobe Targets Visual Experience Composer.The VEC is WYSIWYG (What you see is what you get) user interface that lets you easily create and test personalized experiences and offers in the site context.
 You can create experiences and offers for Target activities by dragging and dropping, swapping, and modifying the layout and content of a web page (or offer) or mobile web page.

 VEC is one of the main features of Adobe Target.
 The VEC lets marketers and designers create and change content using a visual interface.
 Many design choices can be made without requiring direct editing of the code.
 Editing HTML and JavaScript is also possible using the editing options available in the composer.